AdobeDocs/commerce-operations.en/help/tools/observation-for-adobe-commerce/access.md

 title: "Accessing the [!DNL Observation for Adobe Commerce]" nerdlet
 description: Learn how to access the [!DNL Observation for Adobe Commerce] nerdlet.
 ---
+# Accessing the [!DNL Observation for Adobe Commerce] nerdlet

 To use the [!DNL New Relic Observation for Adobe Commerce] nerdlet, ensure you have access to [!DNL New Relic].